diederickh/roxlu_experimental/addons/Libav/README.md

 These classes are used to encode raw input data to a media stream and mux it into a file (I might add network features some day).

+- `AVEncoder::listSupportedVideoCodecPixelFormats()`: Video encoders typically support
+  multiple different input pixel formats.
+If you can provide a pixel format that is supported by the codec (so, if it exists in the output of `listSupportedVideoCodecPixelFormats()`), then we don't need to convert the input data to the correct pixel format.
+Set the `AVEncoderSettings.in_pixel_format` to the input format you can provide.

 ## AVDecoder